tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 In these scenarios, there can either be:

-- multiple different designated DoH servers that are advertised via SVCB DNS Records; or,
+- multiple designated DoH servers that are advertised via SVCB DNS Records; or,

-- a single designated DoH server that can be referenced by one or more SVCB DNS Records, that is operated by a party that is aware of both content providers and can manage splitting the traffic.
+- a single designated DoH server that can be referenced by one or more SVCB DNS Records, operated by a party that is aware of both content providers and can manage splitting the traffic.

 If a server deployment wants to easily control the split of traffic between different